joshirohit100/dummy/README.md

 # Dummy Drupal 8 Module
-Module used to explore the Drupal 8 and do some exploration.
+Module used to explore the Drupal 8 and do some stuff.